Using Forkdrop Suite To Find My Coins

 Forkdrop Suite provides a script

 claim-prep.py which is intended to be run on TAILS.
-This allows it to access the BTC transaction
+The tool must access the BTC transaction

-record for any provided addresses provided via blockchain.info via their Tor gateway. or 2) via an Electrum server of your choosing.
+record for the provided addresses provided via either: 1) blockchain.info via their Tor gateway. or 2) via an Electrum server of your choosing.

 Furthermore, we do also have provided another script called